 Looking to storyboard your project?
 A great storyboard not only excites talent, crew, and clients, but also aligns your production departments behind the vision.
-We’ve compiled a list of our top 8 websites to help you find and hire a talented storyboard artist.
+We’ve compiled our top 8 websites to help you find and hire a talented storyboard artist.

 What to look for in a storyboard artist